 In learning activities, motivation is very necessary to arouse students' passion for learning so that learning activities can run well.
 The definition of learning motivation according to Sardiman (2018) is "The overall driving force in the student that gives rise to learning activities, which ensures the continuity of learning activities and gives direction to learning activities, so that the goals desired by the learning subject can be achieved".
-The indicators of learning motivation according to Uno (2007) are the desire and desire to succeed, the presence of encouragement and needs in learning, the existence of hopes or ideals for the future, the existence of rewards in learning, the existence of a conducive learning environment, so as to allow a student to learn well.
+The indicators of learning motivation according to Uno (2007) are the desire and desire to succeed, the presence of encouragement and needs in learning, the existence of hopes or ideals for the future, the existence of rewards in learning, the existence of interesting activities in learning, the existence of a conducive learning environment, so as to allow a student to learn well.